open-covid-19/data/README.md

 Missing values will be represented as nulls, whereas zeroes are used when a true value of zero is reported.

+### Master
+Flat table with records from all other tables joined by `key` and `date`.
+See below for information about all the tables and columns.

 ### Index
 Non-temporal data related to countries and regions.
 It includes keys, codes and names for each